Kirk Cousins: 2022

-In a week 15 game against the Colts, Cousins completed 34 of 54 passes for a career-high 460 passing yards, four touchdowns, and two interceptions with a 99.3 passer rating in the 39–36 overtime win, highlighted by the Vikings completing the largest comeback in NFL history.
-With the win, the Vikings also clinched the NFC North for the first time since 2017.
-For this, Cousins was named NFC Offensive Player of the Week for Week 15.
-The next week, on a Christmas Eve matchup against the Giants at home, Cousins completed 34 passes for 299 yards and three touchdowns in a 27–24 win, in which he orchestrated a last-minute drive that culminated in kicker Greg Joseph making the longest field goal in Vikings' history, a 61-yard attempt, to defeat the Giants.
+During Week 15 against the Colts, Cousins recorded a career-high 460 passing yards, four touchdowns, and two interceptions with a 99.3 passer rating in the 39–36 overtime victory, highlighted by the Vikings completing the largest comeback in NFL history.
+With the victory, the Vikings also clinched the NFC North for the first time since 2017.
+Cousins was named NFC Offensive Player of the Week for his performance against the Colts.
+In the next game against the Giants on Christmas Eve, Cousins completed 34-of-48 passes for 299 yards and three touchdowns during the 27–24 victory, where he orchestrated a last-minute drive that culminated in kicker Greg Joseph making the longest field goal in Vikings history, a 61-yard attempt.
+Cousins struggled the following week against the Packers, throwing for 205 yards, a touchdown, and three interceptions in the 41–17 road loss.
+During the regular season finale against the Bears, he completed 17-of-20 passes for 225 yards and a touchdown before being benched at halftime in the 29–13 road victory.

+Cousins finished the 2022 season with 4,547 passing yards, 29 touchdowns, and 14 interceptions to go along with 31 carries for 97 yards and two touchdowns in 17 games and starts.
 His eight game-winning drives led the NFL for the 2022 season and tied the NFL record (since 1960) for a single season with Matthew Stafford's 2016 season.
-He was named as a Pro Bowler for his 2022 season.

-For the 2022 season, Cousins finished with 4,547 passing yards, 29 touchdowns, and 14 interceptions to go along with two rushing touchdowns.
-He started all 17 of the teams' games, leading them to a 13–4 record, alongside a NFC North title.
-Seeded third, the Vikings faced off against the sixth-seeded Giants in the Wild Card Round, on January 15, 2023.
-Playing at home, Cousins had a solid individual game, completing 31-of-39 passes for 273 yards, two touchdowns and no interceptions, alongside a rushing touchdown.
-His two passing touchdowns were to K. J. Osborn and Irv Smith Jr. Despite his efforts, the Vikings defense were stymied by a Giants offense led by Daniel Jones, who passed for over 300 yards and two touchdowns, with an additional 78 rushing yards, defeating the Vikings 31–24.
+Cousins was named to his fourth Pro Bowl.
+The Vikings finished atop the NFC North with a 13–4 record and qualified for the playoffs as the #3-seed.
+During the Wild Card Round against the Giants, Cousins had a solid individual game, completing 31-of-39 passes for 273 yards and two touchdowns while also rushing for a one-yard touchdown.
+Despite his efforts, the Vikings defense was stymied by a Giants offense led by Daniel Jones, who threw for 301 yards and two touchdowns, with an additional 78 rushing yards, defeating the Vikings 31–24.